nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Navigating CoDoc

 If it's your first time using this program, the starting screen could seem a little overwhelming.

-Before we begin, let's familiarize ourselves with the different parts of the CoDoc interface.
+Not to worry, let's familiarize ourselves with the different parts of the CoDoc interface together.
 We recommend **maximizing** the program window to have a clearer view.
 This way you can see more content as well.

 <div style="page-break-after: always;"></div>